Azure/azure-webjobs-sdk-extensions/README.md

     }
 }
 ```
-### DocumentDB
+### Azure Cosmos DB

-Use an [Azure DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) binding to easily create, read, and update JSON documents from a WebJob.
+Use an [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db) binding to easily create, read, and update JSON documents from a WebJob.
 This extension lives in **Microsoft.Azure.WebJobs.Extensions.DocumentDB** nuget package.
-To configure the binding, add the DocumentDB connection string as an app setting or environment variable using the setting name `AzureWebJobsDocumentDBConnectionString`.
+Future versions of this package are renamed to **Microsoft.Azure.WebJobs.Extensions.CosmosDB**.
+To configure the binding, add the Azure Cosmos DB connection string as an app setting or environment variable using the setting name `AzureWebJobsDocumentDBConnectionString`.

 By default, the collection and database must exist before the binding runs or it will throw an Exception.
-You can configure the binding to automatically create your datatabase and collection by setting `CreateIfNotExists` to true.
+You can configure the binding to automatically create your database and collection by setting `CreateIfNotExists` to true.
 This property only applies to `out` parameters.
 For input (lookup) scenarios, if the database or collection do not exist, the parameter is returned as `null`.
 To define a partition key for automatically-created collections, set the `PartitionKey` property.
 To control the throughput of the collection, set the `CollectionThroughput` property.
-For more information on partition keys and throughput, see [Partitioning and scaling in Azure DocumentDB](https://azure.microsoft.com/en-us/documentation/articles/documentdb-partition-data/).
+For more information on partition keys and throughput, see [Partitioning and scaling in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/partition-data).

-In this example, the `newItem` object is upserted into the `ItemCollection` collection of the `ItemDb` DocumentDB database.
-The collection will be automatically created if it does not exist, with a partition key of `/mypartition` and a throughput of `12000`.
+In this example, the `newItem` object is upserted into the `ItemCollection` collection of the `ItemDb` database.
+The collection is automatically created if it does not exist, with a partition key of `/mypartition` and a throughput of `12000`.

 ```csharp
 public static void InsertDocument(